CamStan/test-docs/unifycr-docs/docs/build-intercept.rst

 How to build UnifyCR
 ---------------------------

-Download the latest UnifyCR release from the `Releases
-<https://github.com/LLNL/UnifyCR/releases>`_ page.
-UnifyCR requires MPI,
-LevelDB, and GOTCHA(version 0.0.2).
+To install all dependencies and set up your build environment, we recommend using the `Spack package manager <https://github.com/spack/spack>`_.

 **Building with Spack**
 ***************************

-To install leveldb and gotcha and set up your build environment, we recommend using the `Spack package manager <https://github.com/spack/spack>`_.

-The instructions assume that you do not already have a module system installed such as LMod, Dotkit, or Environment Modules.
+These instructions assume that you do not already have a module system installed such as LMod, Dotkit, or Environment Modules.
 If your system already has Dotkit or LMod installed then installing the environment-modules package with spack is unnecessary (so you can safely skip that step).